hi-sushanta/hi-sushanta/README.md

-## I like Training Neural Netowork 🧠 🤖
+## I like Training Neural Network 🧠 🤖